 11.2 Where new challenges arise that impact on the student's ability to make good progress in their learning an emergency meeting will be held to determine a clear pathway of success.
-Input from the pupil's Parents/Carers, Persons responsible for ensure that the right resources are made available.
+Input from the pupil's Parents/Carers, Persons responsible for SEND, Class Team, relevant specialists and the Local Authority will be required to ensure that the right resources are made available.